HumanCellAtlas/data-store/README.md

 Also update `authorizationUrl` in **dss/dss-api.yml** to point to an authorization endpoint which returns a valid JWT.

-Optional: To reconfigure the swagger's auth before deployment (example using **auth.secure_all.json** to secure all current auth endpoints) run:
+Optional: To configure a custom swagger auth before deployment run:

+    python scripts/swagger_auth.py -c='{"/path": "call"}'

+Alternatively, to configure auth for all swagger endpoints, you can run:

-    python scripts/swagger_auth.py -s auth.secure_all.json
+    python scripts/swagger_auth.py --secure

 Note: Removing auth from endpoints will currently break tests, however adding auth should be fine (`make test` should run successfully).